 10 Practices to reduce AWS costs

-Identify Amazon EC2 instances with low CPU utilization and autoscale
+1. Identify Amazon EC2 instances with low CPU utilization and autoscale

-Identifying low utilized EC2 instances is a great way to reduce costs.
+Identifying low-utilized EC2 instances is a great way to reduce costs.
 If you provision a 16 GiB memory EC2 instance, you pay for the total capacity, not what you use.
 Cut down provisioning on such instances, as over-provisioned instances are one of the biggest cost drivers of AWS bills.

 Use AWS Cost Explorer Resource Optimization to determine which EC2 instances are idle or underutilized.
 Stopping or downsizing these instances reduces high costs.
 You can even use the AWS Instance Scheduler to automatically stop instances or the AWS Operations Conductor to resize them automatically.

-The EC2 autoscaling group allows you to expand or shrink the EC2 fleet based on demand and review the scaling activity on the console.
+The EC2 Auto-Scaling group allows you to expand or shrink the EC2 fleet based on demand and review the scaling activity on the console.
 You can analyze the reports to see if the scaling policy can be optimized and reduced to the minimum to save costs.

 A robust autoscaling solution like Middleware Auto Scaler solves this issue through predictive autoscaling that taps into AI/ML technologies to anticipate resource requirements and match them with the right capacity to run the applications at scale.

-Delete unattached EBS volumes
+2. Delete unattached EBS volumes

 Elastic block storage (EBS) acts as local block storage when you launch an EC2 instance.
-If you don’t delete these EBS volumes after terminating the instances, they significantly change over time.
+If you don’t delete these EBS volumes after terminating the instances, they will significantly change over time.
 AWS continues to charge you for these even if you don’t use them.
 This can result in thousands of unattached EBS volumes that shoot up your bill.

-Adopting Cloud Observability Platform
+3. Adopting Cloud Observability Platform

 With this comprehensive insight, businesses can optimize resource allocation, eliminate unnecessary assets, and negotiate optimal pricing models, resulting in significant reductions in AWS costs.
 With Middleware, organizations can achieve a more efficient, cost-effective, and scalable cloud infrastructure that drives business growth and maximizes their AWS investments.
+Additionally, the OpsAI of Middleware will help you fix issues automatically, allowing you to focus more on creating new innovations rather than wasting time and resources.

 Start monitoring your AWS application to find performance bottlenecks to save upto 40% on your next AWS bill!